-Once you’re in, the cast member will put small blocks (wheel locks) behind the back wheels of the scooter/wheelchair.
-Of course if you’re using a wheelchair you’ll need to lock the wheels in place.
+Once you’re in, the cast member may put small blocks (wheel locks) behind the back wheels of the scooter/wheelchair.
+If the manual wheelchair has brakes, blocks might not be used as long as the brakes are on.
+Either way you’ll want to lock the wheels in place.
 You can choose to stay in your wheelchair, ECV or scooter during the ride, or you can move to a bench seat.

 The bench seats can be folded up and laid flat.